-NCERT Solutions for Class 12 Biology Chapter 4 – Reproductive Health.
-The solutions are developed by subject matter experts having extensive knowledge in the field of science.
-Students can refer to these solutions to prepare for examinations as well for upcoming examinations.
-NCERT solutions for class 12 can be downloaded in pdf format for free.
+The NCERT Solutions for Class 12 Biology Chapter 4 Reproductive Health are developed by subject-matter experts having extensive knowledge in the field of Science.
+Students can refer to these NCERT Solutions for Class 12 Biology to prepare for the board examinations.
+Further, these solutions can be downloaded in PDF format for free.

-Access Answers of Biology NCERT Chapter 4 – Reproductive Health
+Access Answers to Biology NCERT Chapter 4 – Reproductive Health

-1. What do you think is the significance of reproductive health in a society?
+1. What do you think is the significance of reproductive health in society?

-Reproductive health can be termed as the total well- being in possibly all the aspects of reproduction including emotional, physical, behavioral and the social well-being.
-Some diseases can be transferred from one individual to another through sexual contact, for example gonorrhea, AIDS etc. They are referred to as sexually transmitted diseases.
+Reproductive health can be termed as total well-being in possibly all the aspects of reproduction, including emotional, physical, behavioural and social.
+Some diseases can be transferred from one individual to another through sexual contact, for example, gonorrhoea, AIDS, etc. They are referred to as sexually transmitted diseases.
 Sexual contact can also lead to unwanted pregnancies and further complications in case sexually transmitted diseases are contracted.
-Therefore, it is important to create an awareness amongst people, the youth in particular, in the context of different topics related to reproduction.
+Therefore, it is important to create awareness amongst people, the youth in particular, in the context of different topics related to reproduction.
 The youth is the future of the country.
-They are most susceptible to acquire sexually transmitted diseases.
-Hence, some preventive measures that can be adapted are – creating awareness about different birth control methods available, sexually transmitted diseases & their preventive measures, importance of gender equality.
-These steps will greatly impact in bringing up a socially conscious healthy family.
-Also, creating awareness about the uncontrolled population growth and social evils that still exist in the society will promote the concept of bringing up a reproductively healthy society.
+They are most susceptible to contracting sexually transmitted diseases.
+Hence, some preventive measures that can be adapted are creating awareness about different birth control methods available, sexually transmitted diseases and their preventive measures, and the importance of gender equality.
+These steps will greatly impact bringing up a socially conscious, healthy family.
+Also, creating awareness about the uncontrolled population growth and social evils that still exist in society will promote the concept of bringing up a reproductively healthy society.

 2. Suggest the aspects of reproductive health which need to be given special attention in the present scenario.

-Reproductive health can be termed as the total well- being in possibly all the aspects of reproduction including emotional, physical, behavioral and the social well-being.
+Reproductive health can be termed as total well-being, possibly n all aspects of reproduction, including emotional, physical, behavioural and social well-being.
 The different aspects that require special attention are as follows:

-- Awareness needs to be created in the reproductive and child healthcare
+- Awareness needs to be created in reproductive and child healthcare.

 - Sex education needs to be introduced in schools.
-This helps in eradicating misconception and myths in the context of sex-related topics.
+This helps eradicate misconceptions and myths in the context of sex-related topics.

-- People should be educated about the different birth control options that are available, care of pregnant mothers, post-natal care of the mother and the newborn, significance of breast-feeding
+- People should be educated about the different birth control options that are available, the care of pregnant mothers, the post-natal care of the mother and the newborn, and the significance of breastfeeding.

-- Professional expertise, strong infrastructural facilities, material support to provide medical assistance and care for the patients facing reproductive issues, issues because of uncontrolled population growth, awareness about family planning, social evils such as sex abuse and sex-related crime.
+- Professional expertise, strong infrastructural facilities, material support to provide medical assistance and care for the patients facing reproductive issues, issues because of uncontrolled population growth, awareness about family planning, and social evils, such as sex abuse and sex-related crimes.

 3. Is sex education necessary in schools?
 Why?